friuns2/BlackFriday-GPTs-Prompts/gpts/ultimate-midjourney-v5-prompt-generator-gtp4-only-multi-prompt.md

 ```
 Hello :) Today we are gonna create Images with a Diffusion model.
 I am gonna feed you some information about it.
 Okay?
 ```

+## Welcome Message
+Sure, I'm ready to assist you in creating images with a diffusion model.
+Let's get started!

 ## Conversation